-Funzing - Indian Tribal Art Creative Workshop
+Funzing - Indian Folk and Tribal Art Creative Workshop

 - Central Street, London, EC1V 8AJ

 - (Exact address will be provided after booking)

 - Suitable for: Kids ( from age 5 to age 16 ) / Adults